This article was written in collaboration with Lyla Wolfenstein, B.S., IBCLC. Lyla is a lactation consultant in Portland, OR.

 Weights and Feeding Assessment

 After the oral assessment, a naked weight will usually be taken on the baby, and often a pre-feed weight as well, with clothes on.
 Not all IBCLCs do pre and post feed weights and it’s not essential in most situations.

 After weights, the IBCLC will watch a feeding, adjusting positioning and latch as needed, and asking questions to assess your comfort.
 She may recommend trying devices to assist with breastfeeding if appropriate.

 The consultation should wrap up with a written care plan, follow up plans, and an opportunity for you to ask any questions you might have.
 It’s imperative that the care plan feel “doable” to you, the mother!
 It’s a waste of your time and money to accept a care plan that won’t work for you.
 This is your baby, your breastfeeding experience, and your consultation.
 Be clear and assertive about what will work for you and what will not.
 A good IBCLC will welcome calls/emails to change up a plan that isn’t working.
 They want to hear from you so that adjustments can be made in the plan as you make progress.

 Working with Lyla enabled me to nurse my child for almost three years who was on a path to not being able to nurse at all.
 Lyla asked me if I wanted to nurse and if so to trust her, I did and it worked-against the odds.

-We believe that every mother deserves an awesome breastfeeding experience!
+We believe that everyone deserves an awesome breastfeeding experience!
 And often, that begins with your first consultation with an awesome lactation consultant!